Nuclear Power in Czech Republic

 In 1978, construction commenced on the Dukovany plant – the first nuclear plant in what is now the Czech Republic.
 The four VVER-440 model V-213 reactors were designed by Russian organizations and Energoprojekt and built by Skoda Praha.
 These came in to commercial operation 1985-87 and have been upgraded since.

 Heat from Temelin is already supplied to a local town 5 km away (171 TJ in 2009), and CEZ is examining plans to use it for the city of Ceske Budejovice, 20 km away.
-Another project is to pipe heat 40 km from Dukovany to Brno, and an environmental impact assessment for this was lodged in July 2010, which is expected to take up to two years to evaluate.
-CEZ expects to be able to supply two thirds of the city's heat needs of about 3700 TJ/yr.
+Another project is to pipe heat 40 km from Dukovany to Brno, and an environmental impact assessment for this was lodged in July 2010.
+CEZ expected to be able to supply two-thirds of the city's heat needs of about 3700 TJ/yr.

 CEZ a.s., which owns and operates both the Dukovany and Temelin plants, is almost 70% state-ownede.

 Plant uprates and lifetime extension

 All four Dukovany units were uprated from 440 to 456 MWe gross over 2005-08 by replacing low-pressure turbines.
 This was the first part of a program to boost Dukovany's gross output by about 240 MWe by 2012.
 The 38 MWe uprates of units 3&4 brought their gross capacity to almost 500 MWe – from improved fuel, replacing the high-pressure turbine, refurbishing the generator, and I&C changes.
 Similar uprates of units 1&2 followed, all completed by the end of 2012.